Use maintenance mode

 In particular, the cluster does not perform fixup that entails replicating buckets or converting buckets from non-searchable to searchable.
 This means that the master does not enforce replication factor or search factor policy during maintenance mode.
 Therefore, if the cluster loses a peer node during maintenance mode, it can be operating under a valid but incomplete state.
 See Indexer cluster states to understand the implications of this.

-Similarly, if the cluster loses peer nodes in numbers greater than the replication factor, it also loses its valid state for the duration of maintenance mode.
+Similarly, if the cluster loses peer nodes in numbers equal to or greater than the replication factor, it also loses its valid state for the duration of maintenance mode.

 In addition, if the cluster loses even a single peer node while in maintenance mode, it can potentially return incomplete results for searches running during the subsequent period of primary fixup.
 This period is usually short, often just a few seconds, but even a short period of primary fixup can affect in-progress searches.